 Yes, this is a chilly one!
 So bundle up and grab a thermos of hot cocoa to take with you if you're going out on meteor watch.

-The moon will be 51% full, hindering our viewing somewhat.
-But if Mom Nature gives us a cloudless night, we still might be able to see a few big, bright fireballs streaking across the sky.
+There'll be a skinny crescent moon, so the sky should be plenty dark to see the shooting stars.
+If Mom Nature gives us a cloudless night, we should be able to see big, bright fireballs streaking across the sky.

 The Lyrids are somewhat unpredictable.
 Normally, the Lyrid meteor showers only produce a few visible meteors per hour.
 But on a good year, the rate might rise to 100+ per hour.

-For this year's sky show, the nearly full moon will pose quite a bit of interference, making it difficult to see all but the brightest meteors.
-But if you happen to be awake before daybreak, you might want to go out and take a peek at the sky anyway.
+For this year's sky show, the quarter moon will pose some interference, making it a bit of a challenge to see all but the brightest meteors.
+But if you happen to be awake during the night, you might want to go out and take a peek at the sky anyway.

 This is one of the best known, most-watched meteor showers of all ... and my personal favorite for a couple reasons.